umanochiocciola/slup/README.md

   If you have a general programming knowledge and wanna help, please consider applying for mod.</br>
   Your chores will be:
   - check (possibly on a chroot or virtual machine) user submitted executables
-  - check that the submitted source code compiles to the user submitted executable
+  - check that the submitted source code compiles to the user submitted executable (file size, hex comparison...)
+  - or recompile the source yourself following the user given instructions
   - check descriptor sintax and directory structure
   - if everything is ok and nothing funny is going on, merge the pull request

+  We don't wanna make people install nasty stuff, so be really accurate.
+  If you don't have spare time to invest into this, don't apply You can check already submitted code if you think it wasn't accurately examined.
+  If you merge malicious code, consciously or not, your mod position will be revoked

   to apply, email me [here](lorenzomari22@gmail.com)